 If you look at the personalities around you, the ones owned by your friends and family, you will see this played out.
 Almost all (actual-people) personalities are a combination of masculine and feminine traits.
 Some of them may repress those traits to a greater or lesser extent (more on that later), but by and large they are combinations.
 The reality of the situation is that much of gender is culturally based; what counts as "masculine" or "feminine" depends on whom you ask, and where you ask them, and when (more on that later, too).
 When you get down to it, people are people; write your character as a person first, a gender second, and you're good to go.

 Now, as to repression: In The '50s, gender roles were very clearly defined.
 Men go out of the house to work; women Stay in the Kitchen.
-But in The '60s there was this thing called "Feminism," a movement that coalesced in order to argue that, while men and women are different in some ways (like the fact that women can get pregnant and men can pee standing up), most of those ways are not very important in terms of how society needs to treat people.
+But in The '60s, the radical feminist movement argued that, while men and women are different in some ways (like the fact that women can get pregnant and men can pee standing up), most of those ways are not very important in terms of how society needs to treat people.
 In other words, as far as feminism is concerned, gender roles are societal, not biological, and just about anything a man can do, a woman can do as well.
 And vice versa.

 Additionally, we need to make a distinction between sex and gender, because many people conflate them.
 Your "sex" involves your chromosomes, from which descends your genitalia and a few other things (like boobs).
 Your "gender" involves, well, your gender role—how society trains you to act in light of your chromosomes and all the stuff that dangles from them.
 But, again, gender is very cultural.
-Just take Pink Girl, Blue Boy.
-It's Newer Than They Think; pink—an offshade of the very masculine red—used to be a male color, while blue—associated with Incorruptible Pure Pureness via the True Blue Femininity exhibited by the Virgin Mary—is still at least partially female.
 In Asia, the Communist Party of China abolished the "Stay in the Kitchen" mentality and encouraged women to become equal partners, with equal pay, in the economic process.
 (It worked, as it happened.)
-In South America, machismo is in... but includes being sensitive to one's partners and being a kind and loving father, something that stoic models of North-American masculinity do not include.
+In South America, machismo is in... but includes being sensitive to one's partners and being a kind and loving father, something that stoic models of North-American masculinity place less emphasis on.
 It's all relative.

 Hell, "masculine" and "feminine" may not be the whole story.
 There's one in the middle, called "androgyny," a lack of male and female gender characteristics, which both men and women engage in at will.
 Business suits, for instance, are basically androgynous these days, because both men and women are expected to wear them; bishonen characters are often androgynous, having a mix of feminine traits (long hair; pretty facial features) and masculine traits (tall, lithe, martially talented).
 And if three isn't enough, some say there's more positions on the feminine-masculine spectrum than just those three.